National Register of Historic Places

 While local tax incentives may only be available to properties listed on the Spokane Register of Historic Places, there are several Federal incentives available for individually listed National Register landmarks and contributing structures of historic districts.
 These include:

-- Eligibility to apply for Federal planning and renovation grants, when funds are available
+- Eligibility to apply for Federal planning and renovation grants, when funds are available (not generally available to private parties – occasionally grants are available to non-profits or government organizations)

-- Recognition in national publications and listings and display of a bronze National Register plaque
+- Recognition in national publications and listings and display of a bronze National Register plaque.

 Listing on the National Register is less restrictive than listing on the Spokane Register